 If you’re not ultra-rich, you may want to open an international bank account to avoid fees associated with international transactions and currency exchanges.

-Many ex-pats and travelers make use of international bank accounts to avoid such hefty fees.
+Many expats and travelers use international bank accounts to avoid such hefty fees.

 International Bank Account Services